denten-books/plain-text/4-sign.md

 world of magnetic storage.

-In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's hidden internal states.
-In practice, the machine operator must have trust in the system design to render its own internal states faithfully.
+In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's internal states, which are otherwise opaque and illegible.
+In practice, the machine operator must have trust in the design of the system to render its own internal states faithfully.
 And because system control characters grew from several machine instructions in the first decades of the twentieth century to complicated and infinitely extensible "Turing-complete" programming languages by the 1950s, much of the systems internals are habitually hidden from the average machine user.
 For convenience's sake, and later for loftier reasons like intellectual rights management and system security, the user is given access to partial, simulated representations of machine internals.
 Such compromise informs the architecture of most computer systems, from digital cameras to mobile phones, and to electronic book readers.

-On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos [@tweney_mother_2008]" before the audience of roughly one thousand or so computer professionals attending the Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
+On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos" before the audience of roughly one thousand or so computer professionals attending the Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005; @tweney_mother_2008].
 The flyer advertising the event described it as follows:

 > This session is entirely devoted to a presentation by Dr. Engelbart on a